dontouchGlazz/voca_py/README.md

 # Voca'py
 ## What is it?
-- flashcard program made in python with tkinter (the language gr 11 compsci teaches)
+- Flashcard program made in python with tkinter (the language gr 11 compsci teaches)
-- made out of hatred for quizlet (too laggy and too many ads)
+- Made out of hatred for quizlet (too laggy and too many ads)
-- Voca is vocab, 'py is python
+- Voca- is vocab, -'py is python

 ## How to use Voca'py
 ### Setting up